Read summarized version with

 Not everyone needs to see everything.

-AI-powered platforms now customize knowledge delivery based on your role, department, and workflow patterns.
+AI-powered platforms now tailor what surfaces to your role, department, and workflow.
 Sales sees sales content.
 Support sees support content.
-Everyone gets relevant information without the noise.
+Everyone gets what’s relevant without wading through the noise.

 The Best Knowledge Sharing Tools for 2026

-Alright, let's get into the actual tools.
-I've broken them down by what they do best.
+Alright, the actual tools.
+I’ve grouped them by what they do best.

 Guru: AI-Powered Knowledge Delivery